Jim Lorriman, Wood Turner

 Picture

-He has recently moved (summer of 2017) and his studio is no longer at his home.
-He is now working 4 days a week in his new studio near the north end of Mulmur.
+He moved during the summer of 2017 and his studio is no longer at his old home.
+He is now working part time in his new studio near the north end of Mulmur.

 To contact him, use the form here.
 Mobile phone connections are spotty at his studio so the best way to get in touch is through the form above.
 He responds to all emails.

-If you wish to commission work or purchase a piece, please contact his representatives at Hopson Grace.
+If you wish to commission work or purchase a piece, please contact him here.

 Picture